LA history as a coloring book | Restaurant bites & real estate news

 A new coloring book features LA's overlooked heroes and historic places

 Los Angeles' Hidden Heroes and Historic Places includes several spots on the Eastside, reports The Eastsider.
 These include Sycamore Grove Park in Highland Park; Breed Street Shul in Boyle Heights, the Black Cat in Silver Lake and Echo Park Lake.
-The 34-page book is published by Best Friends, a support group for several departments at the LA Central Library.
-"We decided which people to profile by taking the long lens of history and sifting to find people whose stories we find interesting, along with local people instrumental to a particular historical event," said BEST Friends President Rachel Andersson.
+The 34-page book is published by Best Friends, a support group for the LA Central Library's Business, Economics and other departments.
+"We decide which people to profile by taking the long lens of history and sifting to find people whose stories we find interesting, along with local people instrumental to a particular historical event," said BEST Friends President Rachel Andersson.

 Vegan soul food coming to Silver Lake and Cameroonian cuisine now serving in Boyle Heights